SOULDIER1/xrpl-dev-portal/resources/contribute-documentation/tutorial-template.md

 ## Steps

 Follow these steps to build a tutorial.
+Number the steps, because they help to orient readers to the structure and serve to identify the core part of the tutorial.

+If you change the number or order of steps, remember to update the step numbers and update any links or mentions of specific steps, too.

-### Install Dependencies
+### 1️1.
+Install dependencies

 Unlike the ones in Prerequisites, this step is for dependencies that are specific to this tutorial.
 They're here because people tend to gloss over the preamble parts and skip straight to the "meat" of the tutorial.